crate/cratedb-guide/docs/home/index.md

 :class-footer: sd-fs-6

-In [this video playlist] Simon Prickett shares videos he has been part of that shows you what CrateDB is and how you can use it for a variety of projects.
+In [this video playlist] Simon Prickett shares videos he has been part of that show what CrateDB is and how you can use it for a variety of projects.
-Make sure you also do not miss relevant [CrateDB customer stories].
+Don't miss the relevant [CrateDB customer stories].
 ::::